Skip to main content

 What are Managed Disks and why should I use them?

-Managed Disks are the recommended disk type for Azure VMs.
-Azure automatically manages storage accounts, scaling, and availability.
-Benefits: higher SLAs (99.999% for Premium SSD), easier snapshots and backups, no storage account limits, simpler replication, integration with Availability Sets/Zones.
-Unmanaged Disks should no longer be used.
+Managed Disks are the recommended disk type for Azure VMs: Azure automatically manages storage accounts, scaling, and availability.
+Benefits include simplified snapshots and backups, integration with Availability Sets/Zones, and higher SLA guarantees when using Premium SSD or Ultra Disk.
+Unmanaged Disks are considered outdated and should no longer be used.

 How can I optimize VM costs?